tock/tock/doc/reference/trd-time.md

 (`Time::Frequencey`).
 It MUST implement the `Frequency` trait, which has a single method, `frequency`. `frequency` returns the frequency in Hz, e.g. 1MHz is 1000000.
 Clients can use this to write code that is independent of the underlying frequency.

+An instance of `Time` or derived trait MUST NOT have a `Frequency` which is greater than its underlying frequency precision.
+It must be able to accurately return every possible value in the range of `Ticks` without further quantization.
+It is therefore not allowed to take a 32kHz clock and present it as an instance of `Time` with a frequency of `Freq16MHz`.

-However, at the same time, `Frequency` allows a user of `Time` to know the granularity of ticks and so avoid quantization error when two different times map to the same time tick.
+`Frequency` allows a user of `Time` to know the granularity of ticks and so avoid quantization error when two different times map to the same time tick.
 For example, if a user of `Time` needs microsecond